polardb/polardbx-sql/docs/en/quickstart-development.md

 - Refer to the mysql configuration file in the appendix to modify it accordingly.
 By default, 4886 is used as mysql port and 32886 as private protocol port
 - By default, /u01/my3306 is used as mysql data directory, you can change it to other directory

+> NOTE：You should start DN under account other than root

 Start MySQL：
 ```shell